 Chemicals present health, flammability, reactivity, or other hazards.
-The health hazards associated with different chemicals include, but are not limited to, carcinogen levels, toxicity, sensitization, irritation, and corrosiveness (burns).
+The health hazards associated with different chemicals include, but are not limited to, carcinogenicity, toxicity, sensitization, irritation, and corrosiveness (burns).
 The specific types of hazards and their severity associated with chemicals vary with the specific chemical and the form in which the exposure occurs.
 The effects of some hazardous exposures may be immediate and show up during or shortly after the exposure occurs.
-Effects from other hazards may not appear until much later following the exposure, or following repeated exposure to chemicals.
+Effects from other hazards may not appear until much later following the exposure or following repeated exposure to chemicals.

 Chemicals create health hazards by contacting or entering the body through inhalation, skin absorption, ingestion, or injection.
 While respirators, such as SCBA, are designed to protect firefighters and emergency responders from inhalation or ingestion of chemicals, protective clothing is designed to limit or prevent contact of chemicals with the skin.
-The state of the chemicals and their physical properties (density, ease of evaporation, whether as gas or vapor, liquid or solid), affect how you are potentially exposed to chemicals.
+The state of the chemicals and their physical properties (density, ease of evaporation, whether present as gas or vapor, liquid or solid) affect how you are potentially exposed to chemicals.

-Your protective hood is not vapor-proof.
-Chemical gases and vapors penetrate through many portions of your hood freely, either through the materials, or more likely, through the interface areas of your protective ensemble and with the SCBA.
+Your protective garments are not vapor-proof.
+Chemical gases and vapors penetrate through many portions of your clothing freely, either through the materials, or more likely, through closures and interface areas of your protective ensemble.
 Depending on the nature of the chemicals, your skin may be exposed to most vapors or gases while wearing your protective ensemble.

-Your protective hood is not liquid proof.
-Even if your hood has a particulate blocking layer, liquids may still penetrate all hood layers or allow wicking of liquids when contacted on the exterior layer with liquids.
-The ability of liquids to penetrate and contact you depend on the type of chemical, its physical properties, the volume of chemical to which you are exposed, and the conditions at the emergency scene.
+Your protective garments are not liquid proof.
+Even though the materials in your protective garment and the overall protective garment design are evaluated for resisting penetration by liquids, liquids may still penetrate and contact your skin.
+The ability of liquids to penetrate and contact you depend on the type of chemical, its physical properties, the quantity of chemicals to which you are exposed, and the conditions at the emergency scene.